AlexandrRS/UserDB/README.md

 Spring MVC + Hibernate + Maven project with all CRUD operations

-Before using UserDB run SQL-script:
+Before using UserDB run DBScript.sql